How Do I Know If I’m Having a Stroke?

-According to the Centers for Disease Control and Prevention, stroke is the fifth leading cause of death in the United States, killing nearly 130,000 Americans each year.
+According to the Centers for Disease Control and Prevention, stroke is the sixth leading cause of death in the United States, killing nearly 130,000 Americans each year.
 Every year, more than 795,000 people in the United States have a stroke.

 A stroke, sometimes called a brain attack, occurs when the blood supply to the brain is blocked or when a blood vessel in the brain bursts.
 The brain needs a constant supply of oxygen and nutrients in order to function.
 Even a brief interruption in blood supply can cause problems.